Patient education: Adolescent sexuality (Beyond the Basics)

 Teens sometimes get into difficult situations if they are drinking or using drugs and having sex.
 In these cases, someone may seem to want sex, but they may be too drunk or high to know what they are doing.
 Later, the sex can be called rape.

 Teens may be lured into having sex with an adult.
 It is never OK for an adult to behave in this way.
-If an adult wants to engage in any type of sexual activity (kissing, petting, oral sex, intercourse), the teen should talk to a parent, healthcare provider, law officer, or other trusted adult at once.
+If an adult wants to engage in any type of sexual activity (kissing, petting, oral sex, intercourse), the teen should talk to a parent, health care clinician, law officer, or other trusted adult at once.
 Even if you feel like you have done something to cause the adult to be attracted or have sexual feelings, the adult is responsible for controlling his or her behavior, regardless of the circumstances.

 Certain state laws, which vary from state to state, impose certain regulations or rules on sexual activity, even among teens.
 As discussed above, it is always a crime for anyone to force or coerce you into having sex against your wishes, no matter if it is an adult or someone around your own age.
 However, in some states, sex between teens below a certain age may also be illegal, even if both people want to have sex.
 Rules may depend upon the age of both partners and upon the sex of your other partner(s).
 Before deciding to have sex, speak to a trusted adult about these important issues.